-The Census of State and Local Law Enforcement Agencies (CSLLEA) is part of the Law Enforcement Core Statistics (LECS) program which coordinates a group of law enforcement agency surveys conducted by the Bureau of Justice Statistics (BJS).
+The Census of State and Local Law Enforcement Agencies (CSLLEA) is part of the Law Enforcement Core Statistics (LECS) program which coordinates a group of law enforcement agency data collection programs conducted by the Bureau of Justice Statistics (BJS).
 BJS is working with RTI International, a nonprofit research organization, and the Police Executive Research Forum (PERF) to administer the CSLLEA.
 BJS has administered the CSLLEA regularly since 1986.
-The next CSLLEA will begin administration in fall 2018.
+The next CSLLEA will begin administration in fall 2022.
 The primary purpose of the CSLLEA is to serve as a complete enumeration of law enforcement agencies in the United States.

 Why is CSLLEA important?

 Law enforcement agencies face unique challenges in areas such as staffing, number and types of functions performed, and budget allocation.
 The CSLLEA is the only national data collection that asks every law enforcement agency in the nation about these issues.
 These data are used by various stakeholders in order to better understand the current state of law enforcement.
 Additionally, the data can be used by law enforcement agencies in order to compare themselves to other similar agencies in the U.S.

 What information does the CSLLEA collect?

 The CSLLEA collects information on government authority, budget, functions, and personnel.
 The information is used to provide national, state and local estimates for all law enforcement agencies in the U.S. This data is also used to pull samples for other BJS data collections.

 Who should complete the CSLLEA?

 Any law enforcement agency operating with public funds that employs the equivalent of one full-time sworn officer (at least 2 part-time officers) should complete the CSLLEA.